markohlebar/BIND/README.md

 KVO is ugly and it will crash your app if you forget to remove your observer.
 **BIND** is not just limited to viewModels and cells, you can use it for same purposes as you would use KVO.
 Let's say you have a car and an engine within that car.
-When the engine increases it's rpm's then you want your car's speed to change as well.
+When the engine increases it's rpm then you want your car's speed to change as well.
-Also let the transformation between rpm's -> speed be as trivial as 100:1.
+Also let the transformation between rpm -> speed be as trivial as 100:1.

 ```
 car.speed = 100;